Eden Park: Rugby league

+Rugby League Tests at Eden Park

+Association football

-Eden Park has hosted four New Zealand national team games; friendlies against South Africa and FK Austria Wien in 1947 and 1957 respectively, an Olympic qualifier against Israel for the Seoul Olympics in 1988, and most recently a friendly against the Australian Socceroos in 2022.
+Eden Park has hosted four New Zealand men's national team games; friendlies against South Africa and FK Austria Wien in 1947 and 1957 respectively, an Olympic qualifier against Israel for the Seoul Olympics in 1988, and most recently a friendly against the Australian Socceroos in 2022.
 They were defeated in all four games.

 On 19 November 2011, Eden Park hosted its first game of professional club football.
 The A-League regular season fixture between Wellington Phoenix and Adelaide United resulted in a 1–1 draw.
 The game attracted 20,078, a new attendance record for the Phoenix.
 The Phoenix returned to Eden Park on 2 February 2013 against long-distance rivals Perth Glory, drawing a crowd of 11,566 to see them win 1–0.

 On 23 July 2014, Eden Park hosted English Premiership team West Ham United F.C.
 The A-League team Wellington Phoenix defeated West Ham 2–1.

+The venue hosted several matches of the 2023 FIFA Women's World Cup including the opening match in which New Zealand beat Norway 1-0.
+This was the first ever victory for New Zealand at a men's or women's FIFA World Cup and was played in front of a record crowd of 42,137, which was the highest attended football match in New Zealand for men or women.

+The attendance record was beaten on 1 August 2023 when 42,958 watched the final Group E game between the United States 0–0 draw against Portugal.

+The record was beaten for a third time on 5 August 2023 when 43,217 watched the first Round of 16 knockout match which saw Spain beat Switzerland 5-1.

+The fourth highest attendance for a football match attended in New Zealand with 41,107, when the United States beat Vietnam 3–0 in the group stages.

+The stadium also hosted the final for OFC qualification for the 2026 FIFA World Cup.